No Pigeons

 "No Pigeons" is a song by American hip-hop trio Sporty Thievz from their debut studio album, Street Cinema (1999).
-A rebuttal to TLC's smash hit single "No Scrubs", it peaked at #12 on the U.S. Billboard Hot 100, at about the same time the TLC single was enjoying a successful chart run.
+A rebuttal to TLC's smash hit single "No Scrubs", it peaked at No. 12 on the U.S. Billboard Hot 100, at about the same time the TLC single was enjoying a successful chart run.

 Music video

-Shot in March 1999 and partially filmed in the Parkchester section of the Bronx, the video features female rapper Eve, Gang Starr's Guru, Ras Kass & Harlem World rapper Blinky Blink.
+Shot in March 1999 and partially filmed in the Parkchester section of the Bronx, the video features female rapper Eve, Gang Starr's Guru, Ras Kass and Harlem World rapper Blinky Blink.